What are Health Star Ratings?

-The star ratings for all products are calculated based on a consistent measure of 100g or 100mL of a product.
-This means that the star ratings of similar products can be compared at-a-glance.
 In addition to the stars, nutrient content of the food may be shown directly below or to the side of the rating.
-This shows the quantity of nutrients, specifically energy (kilojoules) saturated fat, sodium (salt) and sugars that are in the product either per 100g, 100mL for liquids or per pack for single serve foods or per serve/portion (as specified).
+This shows the quantity of nutrients, specifically energy (kilojoules), saturated fat, sodium (salt) and total sugars, that are in the product either per 100g, per 100mL for liquids, or per pack for single serve foods or per serve/portion (as indicated).

-The label may also include one positive nutrient, such as protein, dietary fibre, certain vitamins or minerals.
-These nutrients play an important part in a balanced diet.
+The label may also include one positive nutrient, such as protein, dietary fibre, or certain vitamins or minerals.

-The Health Star Rating system is designed to provide key information that allows consumers to make at-a-glance comparisons of products within the same category.
-Further nutrient information is also available in the Nutrition Information Panel on food packaging.
+The Health Star Rating system is designed to provide key information that allows consumers to make at a glance comparisons of products within the same category.
+Further nutrient information is also available in the Nutrition Information Panel, generally on the back of food packaging.

-- fresh unpackaged food (such as fresh fruit and vegetables);
+- fresh unpackaged food (such as 5 star fresh fruit and vegetables)

-- single ingredient foods not intended to be eaten on their own (such as flour); and
+- single ingredient foods not intended to be eaten on their own (such as flour)

 - foods where a Nutrition Information Panel is not required.